Working to better outdoor recreation and wildlife dynamics through education, outreach, science and policy.

 The intent of this new program—which builds on our past work on issues ranging from national park infrastructure and ski area expansions to informing ATV and mountain bike access policies—is two-fold: we will support sustainable outdoor recreation and wildlife awareness through education, outreach and collaboration.
 And we will seek to reduce impacts on wildlife and habitat, especially threatened species, through policymaking, grassroots advocacy, and scientific review.

 We’ve compiled some tips to help keep wildlife and ourselves safe while spending time outdoors, as well as become involved in discussions around e-bike access on public lands.
-We’re also partnering with Home Range Wildlife Research on a report summarizing published science on interactions between wildlife and recreationists.
+We also partnered with Home Range Wildlife Research to compile a report summarizing published science on interactions between wildlife and recreationists.

 In short, the Wildlife-Recreation Coexistence Program (WREC) will help to reduce outdoor recreation impacts on species and habitats through applied science, advocacy and outreach.
 This program will also strive to advance sustainable outdoor opportunities while also standing up for Indigenous cultural resources, values and Treaty rights, including First Foods.